wsh/go-f_ckyourself/README.md

 go-f_ckyourself
 ===============

-A trivial language sanitizer in Go.
+A trivial language sanitizer in Go because I was feeling puckish one morning.